Is it time to refresh your website design?

 building a digital presence

 A website can be a great starting point in building your brand's digital presence.
-If designed correctly, your website should introduce your brand, highlight your USPs, and offer insight into the brand's personality.
+Your website should introduce your brand, highlight your USPs, and offer a seamless user experience.
 Some key features to keep in mind when developing a website include:

 - a private and memorable domain name